The Invisible Connection: Commercial Refrigeration and Indoor Air Quality

 -

-Skin Problems: Dry air, a potential byproduct of refrigeration, can lead to skin dryness and irritation.
+Skin Problems: Dry air, a potential byproduct of refrigeration, can cause dryness and irritation of the skin.

 -